linda-seiter/cmsc315_project3/Project3.md

 Modify the `main` method to call the `isBST` method and print the result.

-Let's test with a **BST that is not a Max-Heap** and a **Max-Heap that is not a BST**, and a tree that is neither a max-heap or a BST:
+Let's test with a **BST that is not a Max-Heap** and a **Max-Heap that is not a BST**, a tree that is neither a max-heap nor a BST, an empty tree, and a tree with a single node.

 ---